jhonVitor-rs/simple_bank/README.md

 # SimpleBank
+Simple project scheme where it is possible to register users with a respective value and carry out a transfer between them.
+Project made following the tutorial in this video https://www.youtube.com/watch?v=QXunBiLq2SM&t=3928s In the project itself, Java Spring was used, I opted for phoenix to improve my knowledge in the same.

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`
+  * start the postgres container with docker compose up -d or use any postgress database of your choice
   * Create and migrate your database with `mix ecto.setup`
   * Start Phoenix endpoint with `mix phx.server`